 Your architect will draw in great detail every inch of your new home.
 And he’ll revise as many times as is necessary to get it right.
 He even has to submit his PLAN to a town, most likely.

-Here is an example of an interior design mistake that is almost not a mistake.
+Here is an example of the furniture-not-fitting interior design mistake that is almost not a mistake.
 It looks like the people found a sectional and tried to make it work in this space.
 Unfortunately, the doors are jammed right into the arm.

 Above in this gorgeous library by Jeanette Whitson is a sectional designed to fit perfectly in the space.
 Yes, this is expensive.
-But, please try to check out the dimensions first.
+But, I recommend checking (and double-checking) the dimensions before purchasing.

 This next interior design mistake isn’t talked about much.